 All maths required to use this kind of sensors are handled directly by the device.
 You can mount it in any position, as the reference frame can be configured and taken into account internally by the Yocto-3D.
 The device automatically computes tilt angles and the estimated device attitude (using a quaternion, with an optional conversion to Tait-Bryan angles in the API).
 No additional computation is required in the application to determine the device orientation.

 You can move away the sensor part as required, in particular if you want to avoid electromagnetic interference from other devices.
 Note that contrarily to the newer Yocto-3D-V2, this product CANNOT be calibrated to compensate for magnetic interference.

 Caution: if you intend to use the compass function, you should not use classical Yoctopuce enclosures, as they include steel screws and magnets.
-Instead, use the YoctoBox-3D-Black/Transp enclosures, which have screws and bolts in aluminum and brass and which do no include magnets.
+Instead, use the YoctoBox-3D-Black/Transp enclosures, which do no include magnets.

 To Pokemon GO users: Yoctopuce products work only with applications specifically designed to use them.
 On an Android phone, the Yocto-3D does not appear as a generic embedded gyroscope.
 If your Android phone doesn't feature any embedded gyroscope, the Yocto-3D can't help you to play with Pokemon GO.

 If you are just interested in measuring tilt angles, you may want to have a look at the Yocto-Inclinometer

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-n and to a GSM network using a YoctoHub-GSM.

 USB cables and enclosures to be ordered separately.

 Can I get in contact with you somehow?
 I have some good news for you!